Q: What does an intern do?

 Q: Why do I have to enroll in courses to participate in the internship?

 A: The internship program rules established by the General Assembly dictate that participating students must complete the internship courses in order to receive academic credit as well as a stipend.
-You will need to enroll in these internship courses facilitated by the Office of Government and Community Relations and pay any associated tuition and fees (if not covered by HOPE).
+You will need to enroll in these internship courses facilitated by the Office of Institute Relations and pay any associated tuition and fees (if not covered by HOPE).
 There will not be regular class meetings for these courses.

 Q: I need to maintain full-time student status to be covered by insurance or to maintain loans, but the internship only offers 9 hours of credit.
 What should I do?